 Check out our photography volunteer program that combines photographing Cape Town with contributing to development programs.

 Bloubergstrand is an incredible white and spacious beach with a bright blue sea.
-Not only will you be able to shoot amazing beach pictures, photographing the Table Mountain from this side will definitely pay off, with often resulting in postcard-worthy photographs.
-Even in foggy weather you may be lucky to be able to take the most incredible and mysterious photos.
+Not only will you be able to shoot amazing beach pictures, but photographing the Table Mountain from this side will definitely pay off, often resulting in postcard-worthy photographs.
+Even in foggy weather, you may be lucky to be able to take the most incredible and mysterious photos.